Tamschi/Asteracea/book/src/dynamic_components/escalation_and_backtrace.md

   Failing()()

   {
-    // Raising a `Escalation` means crashing at least part of the app,
+    // Raising an `Escalation` means crashing at least part of the app,
     // so there is a speed bump for this conversion.
     // Think of `.escalate()?` as a Wasm-unrolling version of `.unwrap()`
     // and use it sparingly.